-Institutional Animal Care and Use Committee ("IACUC") Committee established, pursuant to federal law, by an institution which uses any live vertebrate laboratory animals for research or instructional purposes to oversee and evaluate all aspects of that institution's animal care and use program.
+Committee established, pursuant to federal law, by an institution which uses any live vertebrate laboratory animals for research or instructional purposes to oversee and evaluate all aspects of that institution's animal care and use program.
 The committee must approve research project proposals which include vertebrate animal subjects before the research may be conducted.
-Pursuant to the CHRB's Grant Guidelines and Application Instructions, all such approvals must be obtained by the beginning date of the award of the first year of the Grant Period even if the project does not involve vertebrate animal subjects until Year 2 of the grant.
+Pursuant to the CHRB's Grant Guidelines and Application Instructions , all such approvals must be obtained by the beginning date of the award of the first year of the Grant Period even if the project does not involve vertebrate animal subjects until Year 2 of the grant.
 The CHRB will not issue an award if this requirement is not met.
 If a grant award is made, it is the responsibility of the Principal Investigator and Grantee Institution or Organization to provide updated protocols as they are approved by the grantee institution or organization.
-Institutional Review Board ("IRB") Board which reviews all research protocols involving human subjects research to ensure compliance with all federal, state, and local regulations.
+Board which reviews all research protocols involving human subjects research to ensure compliance with all federal, state, and local regulations.
 The board must approve research project proposals which include human subjects before the research may be conducted.
-Pursuant to the CHRB's Grant Guidelines and Application Instructions, all such approvals must be obtained by the beginning date of the award of the first year of the Grant Period even if the project does not involve human subjects until Year 2 of the grant.
+Pursuant to the CHRB's Grant Guidelines and Application Instructions , all such approvals must be obtained by the beginning date of the award of the first year of the Grant Period even if the project does not involve human subjects until Year 2 of the grant.
 The CHRB will not issue an award if this requirement is not met.
 The IRB must be registered with the federal Office for Human Research Protections; in addition, an institutional entity (if not the IRB) must be identified with the authority to approve exempt human subjects research.
 If a grant award is made, it is the responsibility of the Principal Investigator and Grantee Institution or Organization to provide updated protocols as they are approved by the grantee institution or organization.
-Masters or Doctoral Graduate Student A Graduate Student enrolled in a Master or Doctoral Program can participate in the grant project with approval from graduate program, at no greater than 20% effort during the academic year and summer.
+A Graduate Student enrolled in a Master or Doctoral Program can participate in the grant project with approval from graduate program, at no greater than 20% effort during the academic year and summer.
 The CHRB project, including findings and data from it, may be used in the student's thesis or dissertation research.
 A Medical Student is considered to be a Graduate Student and participation in the CHRB funded project requires approval from the graduate program.
 Effort of 20% is defined as 20% of a full-time equivalent.
-Grantee Institution or Organization State institution of higher education, agency of the Commonwealth, or non- profit organization which is exempt from income taxation pursuant to §501 c (3) of the Internal Revenue Code and located in the Commonwealth of Virginia that receives a CHRB grant award.
-Key Project Team Members Key Project Team Members include the following: Principal Investigator and Co-Investigators/Collaborators and may include Consultants, Advisors/Mentors, and Postdoctoral Participants that are directly involved in the project.
+State institution of higher education, agency of the Commonwealth, or non- profit organization which is exempt from income taxation pursuant to §501 c (3) of the Internal Revenue Code and located in the Commonwealth of Virginia that receives a CHRB grant award.
+Key Project Team Members include the following: Principal Investigator and Co-Investigators/Collaborators, Consultants, Advisors/Mentors, and Postdoctoral Participants that are directly involved in the project.